toniclecb/springbootregistration/readme.md

   - Added actuator dependency
   - Change the port of actuator management server
     - we change application.properties file defining the server port and the management server port
+  - Enable all of actuator endpoints by properties file - Change the default discovery endpoint /actuator to /act by properties file

 ## Tags